marcomarino123/magnopy/docs/source/user-guide/methods/hp-bosons/index.rst

   S_i\,S_j\,(\boldsymbol{f_i^s})^\dagger\,\boldsymbol{\tilde{J}_{mdij}^s}\,
   \boldsymbol{f_j^s}

-* The :ref:`Linear Spin Wave Theory piece <user-guide_methods_lswt>` is
+* The :ref:`Linear Spin Wave Theory (LSWT) piece <user-guide_methods_lswt>` is

   .. include:: ../repeated-formulas/hamiltonian-hp-expansion-lswt-part.inc

 * The piece containing :ref:`cubic terms <user-guide_methods_hp-cubic-terms>` is

-  .. include:: ../repeated-formulas/hamiltonian-hp-expansion-qubic-part.inc
+  .. include:: ../repeated-formulas/hamiltonian-hp-expansion-cubic-part.inc

-* And the piece containing :ref:`Quartic terms <user-guide_methods_hp-quartic-terms>` is
+* And the piece containing
+  :ref:`biquadratic terms <user-guide_methods_hp-quartic-terms>` is

 .. include:: ../repeated-formulas/hamiltonian-hp-expansion-biquadratic-part.inc

 .. important::
-  We keep the magnitude of each atomic spin :math:`S_i` in the above expressions.
+  We keep the magnitude of each atomic spin :math:`S_i,\,S_j` in the above expressions.
-  Note that if the unit cell spins have different spin magnitudes, then the expansion becomes anbiguous.
+  Note that if the unit cell spins have different spin magnitudes, then the :math:`1/S` expansion becomes anbiguous.
 For example, the magnitude of a cubic term could be similar to some terms at LSWT order, so one should judiciously evaluate which terms should be kept for a particular system of interest.